-Veteran head counts have decreased from pre-Covid, but it appears that numbers are remaining relatively stable.
-There has been an increase in the military (active duty, Reserve and National Guard) students served.
+Veteran Head counts have decreased from Pre-COVID but it appears) that numbers are remaining relatively stable.
+There has however been an increase in the numbers of military (active duty, Reserve and National Guard) students that we are serving.

-Certifications of Veterans and Dependents for Education Benefits through the Department of Veterans Affairs (VA) have also struggled through the pandemic, but numbers of veteran certifications appear to be coming back to pre-pandemic numbers.
+Certifications of Veterans and Dependents for Education Benefits through the Department of Veterans Affairs (VA) have also struggled as we moved through the pandemic but numbers of veteran certifications appear to be coming back to pre-pandemic numbers.
 Dependent Chapter 35 certifications have increased.
-This is likely due to Iraq and Afghanistan veterans from the early 2000s who have become 100% disabled due to their service beginning to have college-age students.
-It is anticipated that the number of dependents utilizing GI Bill benefits (Chapter 35) will continue to increase over the next few years.
-With increases in dependent students accessing veteran services, the Office will need to assess if current programming meets the diverse needs of these two groups of students.
+This is likely due to Iraq and Afghanistan veterans from the early 2000's, who have become 100% disabled due to their service, are beginning to have college age students.
+We can anticipate that the number of dependents utilizing GI Bill benefits (Chapter 35) will continue to increase over the next few years.
+With increases in dependent students accessing our services we will need to assess if current programming is meeting the diverse needs of these two groups of students.

 Department of Veterans Affairs data projections created in 2018 suggest that there will be an overall decline in the veteran's population across the nation as well as a decrease in veterans who are living in the state of California.
-By 2035, California is projected to go from the state with the highest population of veterans to the state with the second largest veteran population.
-The institutional enrollment of veteran students is expected to be proportional to the service area's veteran population.
+By 2035, California is projected to go from the state with the highest population of veterans to state with the second largest veteran population.
+It is expected that our institutional enrollment of veteran students will be proportional to the veteran population of our service area.